#ShapeOurFuture and save our oceans

 Back-to-back mass bleaching events in 2016 and 2017 wiped out half of the shallow corals on the Great Barrier Reef.
 If carbon pollution isn’t reduced, climate change is expected to cause more frequent and severe coral bleaching on the Reef.

-Coral reefs are incredibly resilient but their full recovery can take decades.
-That’s why it’s important to take action and make a rapid shift towards renewable energy before it’s too late.
+Coral reefs are incredibly resilient, but their full recovery can take decades.
+That’s why it’s crucial to take action and make a rapid shift towards renewable energy before it’s too late.